 I am currently working on the following projects:

-Ballot Stuffing: a Structural Approach with Kadir Atalay, R&R in the Economic Journal
+Ballot Stuffing: A Nonparametric Structural Approach with Kadir Atalay

 Causal Persuasion with Egor Starkov